Eileen Dewhurst: Critical reception

 According to Martin Edwards in St. James Guide to Crime and Mystery Writers, Dewhurst favors plots that involve impersonation and disguise, including transvestism.
 Her writing style is "admirably unfussy", he says, and her stories are inventive rather than formulaic.
 She takes risks with her plots, and her best novels, such as A Private Prosecution, are "excellent".
 Her work, though "uneven", he says, "deserves to be better known."

 The unevenness mentioned by Edwards is noted by others.
 A reviewer for Publishers Weekly praises Dewhurst for skillfully connecting the plot twists in Now You See Her but finds the "myriad and rapid name and character changes" of the protagonist, Phyllida Moon, "hard to credit."
 On the other hand, a review of a later Phyllida Moon novel, No Love Lost, praises the character changes as well as the plot: "Brisk dialogue and the complications of Moon's many alter egos add flair to this old-fashioned whodunit."
 Less impressed with No Love Lost is the reviewer for Kirkus Reviews, who finds Phyllida's alter egos unconvincing.
 This and other plot twists lead to a denouement "that doesn’t bear close scrutiny."

+Death

+Dewhurst died in Cheshire, England in December 2025, at the age of 96.